kneeoa2024/SS-FewSOME/README.md

 Reference for the dataset;
 Chen, Pingjun (2018), “Knee Osteoarthritis Severity Grading Dataset”, Mendeley Data, V1, doi: 10.17632/56rmx5bjcr.1

 Additional meta data is required to calculate OARSI detection performance.
 To obtain this data, apply for access and download the baseline images from the [OAI](https://nda.nih.gov/oai), copy the file '~/X-Ray Image Assessments_ASCII-2/kxr_sq_bu00.txt' to the 'meta' directory.
-Otherwise, remove the OARSI detection from the code.
+Switch the 'get_oarsi_results' flag to true when running the code.
+The default is false.

 ## Installation